Welcome to WHAG’s item donation shop! Here you can browse and purchase the items that WHAG need this month.

 WHAG began life as Rochdale Women’s Housing Aid Group in 1981.
 Their aim was to provide affordable supported accommodation to homeless women aged 16-65.
 At the time, there was no housing for homeless and vulnerable women in Rochdale, with homeless accommodation only available for single men, or women who were victims of domestic abuse.
 Rose Sumner, WHAG’s founder, set up a hostel on the Cloverhall Estate which offered shared accommodation for homeless women.

-In 1996, working in partnership with St Vincent’s Housing Association and Rochdale Council, WHAG moved to Rose Court in Castleton.
-This meant they could provide 16 flats for vulnerable homeless women.
-They are all self-contained one bedroom flats, with their own kitchens and bathrooms.
+Rose Court consists of 16 self-contained one bedroom flats, with their own kitchens and bathrooms, for vulnerable homeless women.
 One flat also has extra adaptations so it is more suitable for disabled people.
-There are also support workers who support clients to develop the skills and resources to find and keep tenancies when they leave the project.
+There are also support workers who assist clients to develop the skills and resources to find and keep tenancies when they leave the project.

 EMPOWERMENT – CHOICE – STRENGTH – CHANGE

-WHAG also began to look at wider opportunities to support people in their communities.
-This led to them offering outreach and floating support services, and bidding successfully to run domestic abuse services in Rochdale, Bury and Cheshire West and Chester.
-Over the years, they have offered a range of projects including specialist services for black and minority ethnic clients, support for men who are victims of domestic abuse, training and workshops, and refuge services.
+In addition, WHAG also offer various outreach and floating support services in Rochdale, Bury and Cheshire West and Chester.
+Over the years, these have included specialist services for black and minority ethnic clients, support for men who are victims of domestic abuse, training and workshops, and refuge services.